bryanedds/Nu/Standard.md

 12) Try to use unique names for public fields and discriminated union cases to avoid ambiguating type inference.
 For example, `Id` is not a good public field name, but `ProductId` might be.

+13) Avoid use of NoEquality attribute except where unavoidable.
+It's better to force yourself to make a decision on equality semantics rather than just punting on it.

 **B) Consistency**

 1) Use 4 spaces for indentation, not 2, nor 3. [*5 is right out.*](https://www.youtube.com/watch?v=xOrgLj9lOwk&t=1m48s)